UpInStratosphere/LC-Bank/Algo_notes/Graph.md

             parent[node] = node;
             rank[node] = 0;
         }
-        // components = nodes.size();
+        components = nodes.size();
     };

     //if not given, then build DSU on the fly while processing each edge DSU(){
         parent = {};
         rank = {};
-        // components = 0;
+        components = 0;
     };

-    //if node not in graph, create a new set and return true
+    //if node not in graph, create a new set for each node in the edge and return true
     //if node already in graph, does nothing and return false bool setParent(int x){
         if (parent.find(x) != parent.end()) return false;